EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Canberra watches Japan's earthquake with the anxiety of a Pacific neighbor.
-The Sydney Morning Herald opens with a detail absent from European coverage: the local Australian time (5:53pm AEST), a sign that Australian readers immediately calculate whether the tsunami concerns them.
-Australia, sharing the same Pacific Ocean, experiences Japanese earthquakes as early warning signals for its own east coast.
+Canberra watches the Japanese earthquake with the anxiety of a Pacific neighbor.
+The Sydney Morning Herald opens with a detail absent from European media: the Australian local time (5:53 AEST), signaling that Australian readers immediately calculate whether the tsunami affects them.
+Australia, sharing the same Pacific Ocean, experiences Japanese earthquakes as an alert signal for its own east coast.

-The SMH provides the most precise megaquake probability figure in the entire pool: 'Normally, the probability of an earthquake of magnitude 8 or stronger striking along the Japan Trench and Kuril Trench is about 0.1 per cent, but during the week that follows Monday's quake, it will be higher at around 1 per cent.'
-This word-for-word Japanese official quote reveals the Australian style: pragmatic, data-driven, no superfluous commentary.
+The SMH provides the most precise figure on megaquake probability: "Normally, the probability of an earthquake of magnitude 8 or stronger striking along the Japan Trench and Kuril Trench is about 0.1 per cent, but during the week that follows Monday's quake, it will be higher at around 1 per cent."
+This quote from a Japanese official, transcribed verbatim, reveals Australian style: pragmatic, data-driven, no superfluity.

-The paper also picks up a quote no one else runs: 'Please take anti-disaster steps, while embracing the idea that one must protect one's own life.'
-It's the Japanese philosophy of individual resilience condensed into a single sentence -- and the SMH judged it important enough to publish.
+The outlet also mentions a Japanese official's quote no one else picks up: "Please take anti-disaster steps, while embracing the idea that one must protect one's own life."
+This is Japanese resilience philosophy condensed into one sentence—and the SMH judged it important enough to publish.

-Australian geographic reflex turns Japanese earthquake into potential east coast threat
+Australian geographic reflex pulls Japanese earthquake into potential threat for east coast

 SMH's data-driven pragmatism evacuates all emotional dimension

-Australia reads Japan as a Pacific partner, not a distant country
+Australia reads Japan as a Pacific partner, not as a distant country

 Discover how another country covers this same story.